ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 <br>

-<h3>What happens to the module text when we specify WITH ENCRYPTION?</h3>
+### What happens to the module text when we specify WITH ENCRYPTION?

 From the [CREATE PROCEDURE](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-procedure-transact-sql) documentation, `WITH ENCRYPTION`: